Skip to main content

 The neighbourhood has a genuine gallery scene on Via dei Serpenti and surrounding streets — working Roman artists, emerging names, occasional international group shows, mostly free entry in the late afternoon.
 Palazzo delle Esposizioni, Rome’s main contemporary exhibition venue, is a twenty-minute walk or a short metro ride, with a rotating programme of serious retrospectives and international exhibitions.
 The walls between Via Leonina and Via in Selci carry substantial murals by artists who have been working this neighbourhood for years — not a curated tour destination, just things you notice as you walk.

-For Remote Workers
+For Business Travellers and Remote Workers

 The practical details